 - 1. A member entitled to attend and vote at the Meeting is entitled to appoint a proxy or proxies (but not more than two (2)) to attend and vote in his stead.
 A proxy may but need not be a member of the Company and Sections 149 (1) (b) of the Companies Act, 1965 shall not apply. - 2.
-This Form of Proxy, in the case of an individual, must be signed by the appointor or by his attorney duly authorised in writing and in the case of a body corporate, it must be given under its common seal or signed on its behalf by an attorney or officer of the body corporate duly authorised in writing. - 3.
 Where a member appoints more than one proxy, the appointment shall be invalid unless he specifies the proportions of shareholdings to be represented by each proxy.
-Each proxy appointed shall represent a minimum of 1,000 shares held by the member. - 4.
-Where a Member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 5.
-Please indicate with an "X" in the appropriate column as to how you wish your proxy to vote [For or Against] each resolution.
-If this Form of Proxy is returned without any indication as to how the proxy shall vote, the proxy will be entitled to vote or abstain from voting as he thinks fit. - 6.
-This Form of Proxy must be deposited at the Company's Registered Office, Level 2, Tower 1, Avenue 5, Bangsar South City, 59200 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for the holding of the Meeting. - 7.
-Only depositors whose names appear in the Record of Depositors as at 22 December 2014 shall be entitled to attend the Twelfth Annual General Meeting.
+Each proxy appointed shall represent a minimum of 1,000 shares held by the member. - 3.
+Where a Member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 4.
+This Form of Proxy must be deposited at the Company's Registered Office, Level 2, Tower 1, Avenue 5, Bangsar South City, 59200 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for the holding of the Meeting.

+5. Only depositors whose names appear in the Record of Depositors as at 22 December 2015 shall be entitled to attend the Thirteenth Annual General Meeting.